-I am Pravin Kumar and I have one problem regarding HR interview preparation.
-I am always in confusion about what exactly I have to prepare.
+I am Pravin Kumar, and I have a problem regarding HR interview preparation.
+I am always confused about what exactly I need to prepare.
+I have completed an MBA in HR and an M.Com.
+Please help me with my preparation.

 Thank you.